wardbradt/go-ethereum/MEV_spec_v0_2.md

 ## Abstract

-`MevBundles` are stored by the node and the bundles that are providing extra profit for miners are added to the block in front of other transactions.
+`MEV bundles` are stored by the node and the bundles that are providing extra profit for miners are added to the block in front of other transactions.

 ## Motivation